Ghost-Layers-Digital-Communication/GHOSTSHELL_TCP/README.md

-to run this program you must place a folder named GhostShell_TCP1 on your desktop inside that folder create another folder named ascii
+to run this program you must place a folder named GhostShell_TCP1 on your desktop inside that folder create another folder named ascii and place the ascii files in it

+place payload td_script.py in GhostShell_TCP1

 edit both scripts with your user name and port you will be using. the code is commented.